joyn3698/Data-Analysis/web_scrapping_biggest_companies/README.md

 # 🏢 Largest U.S. Companies by Revenue – Web Scraping + Tableau Project

-This project is a simple attempt to gather and clean data about the biggest companies in the U.S. based on revenue, and then use that data in Tableau to create visualizations.
+This project is a simple attempt to gather and clean data about the 100 biggest companies in the U.S. based on revenue from Wikipedia, and then use that data in Tableau to create visualizations.

 ---